davidtr1037/klee-rocq/README.md

 # KLEE-Rocq
-This tool is an extension of KLEE which generates safety proof in Rocq.
+This tool is an extension of KLEE, which generates safety proof in Rocq.
-When the analysis is exhaustive, our tool generate a Rocq file (`.v` file), in which the main theorem states that the program under test is safe with respect to the concrete LLVM semantics.
+When the symbolic execution of the given program is exhaustive, our tool generates an additional Rocq file (`.v` file), in which the main theorem states that the program under test is safe with respect to the concrete LLVM semantics.
-To check the generated proof, one can use `coqc`.
+To validate the generated proof, one can use `coqc`.

 _Note: The current version supports a subset of LLVM with integers._